 Horseplay and unsafe activity is not tolerated on school buses.
 Children should not stand or climb on the seats when the bus is moving.
 In many cases, the bus driver will not move from the bus stop until all children are seated and facing forward.

-When exiting the bus, look around for cars before walking away or crossing
+- When exiting the bus, look around for cars before walking away or crossing the street.

 Your child should look both ways before stepping off the bus.
 If he or she needs to cross the street, instruct him or her to walk five giant steps in front of the bus, cross in front of the bus when the driver indicates it is safe to do so, and look both ways for oncoming traffic before crossing the road.